kafkalainen/roger-skyline-1/README.md

 [x] A disk size 8 GB
 - In installer I chose to create 8 GB static VDI.
 [x] Have at least one 4.2 Gb partition
-- During the Ubuntu installation I chose to create partition of 4.2GB for / and mount the rest for /home as a logical partition.
+- During the Ubuntu installation I chose to create partition of 4.2GB for / and mount the rest for /var, since the website is served from var/www/hiddengames folder.
 [x] It will also have to be up to date as well as the whole packages installed to meet the demands of this subject.
 - When the installation was complete, I updated the system with: sudo apt-get update -y && sudo apt-get upgrade